cs3-worhshop/krakow-2018/app/_i18n/en/_posts/2017-07-09-call-for-abstracts.markdown

 * institutions providing or planning innovative services for collaborative cloud storage
 * developers (freelance, hired) or active researchers
-* established companies and start-ups developing solutions or providing services for collaborative cloud storage (apps, tools, frameworks etc.)e (apps, tools, frameworks etc.)
+* established companies and start-ups developing solutions or providing services for collaborative cloud storage (apps, tools, frameworks etc.)
-* projects proposing innovative ways to create/federate distributed user communities in the area of research, education and innovation
+* projects proposing innovative ways to create or federate distributed user communities in the area of research, education and innovation

 If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).
 The programme committee assesses the proposals and selects the actual conference talks.<br/>

 #### Themes and topics – what do we expect?
-Our team prepared set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.
+Our team prepared set of interesting topics but if you have any cool idea you want to share not from this list, feel free to submit it as well.

 * protocols for file sharing and synchronization
 * reliability and consistency of file synchronization services